 - 1. That the update be noted. - 2.
-That a site visit be arranged to the new CCTV control room for members of this panel.
+That a site visit be arranged to the new CCTV control room.

 SPC.63 ENFORCEMENT REVIEW

 The panel received a briefing paper on the enforcement review following the recommendations made from the scrutiny working group in February 2020.